This section describes the major features and changes to each version of Lumina, with the most recent version of Lumina listed first.

 Have the lumina-open dialog show applications on the main list which also have the hidden flag set (since this is for using the app to launch something else - these apps are now valid to show).

 Lumina Text Edit has a new symlink lte for quick launching the editor from the command line.

 Fixed the symlink creation routine in lumina-textedit to work with package systems.

-Setup a recursive xinit call within the start-lumina-desktop binary as needed.
-This call detects if an “X” session is already active, and will startup “X” if inactive.
+Set up a recursive xinit call within the start-lumina-desktop binary as needed.
+This call detects if an “X” session is already active, and starts “X” if inactive.

 Added the ability for custom, system-wide environment variable settings within

 /usr/local/etc/lumina-environment.confThis allows a system admin the ability to setup customized build environment settings on a global basis.
 User settings are treated as overrides for the system settings.

 Fixed a crash when right-clicking a non-applauncher desktop plugin and removing it.

 Fixed a crash within the userbutton plugin which would happen after clearing out one of the scroll areas.